pivotal-cf/docs-pks/create-cluster.hbs.md

 ### <a id='cluster-access-general'></a>AWS, Azure, or vSphere without NSX

 When you create a Kubernetes cluster, you must configure external access to the cluster by creating an external TCP or HTTPS load balancer.
-This load balancer allows you to run TKGI CLI commands on the cluster from your local workstation.
+This load balancer allows you to run {{ vars.product_short }} CLI commands on the cluster from your local workstation.
 For more information, see [Load Balancers in {{  vars.product }} Deployments without NSX](about-lb.html#without-nsx-t).

 You can configure any load balancer of your choice.
 If you use AWS, Azure, or vSphere without NSX, you can create a load balancer using your cloud provider console.